KeenMate/svelte-treeview/README.md

 For more examples see `src/routes/`

-## NodeId and NodePath
+> [!note] id and path
+> Both id and path is required for tree to work.

-By default, nodeId uses same property is nodePath.
+> By default tree uses nodePath property for both.
+> So if you change propery fro path, you need to also change id property.
-You can change this by setting nodoId in prosp.
+> You can change both using props attribute.

 ## Properties